xpack/web-doxygen/website/docs/manual/pages/markdown.md

-<p><a href="https://daringfireball.net/projects/markdown/">Markdown</a> support was introduced in Doxygen version 1.8.0.
-It is a plain text formatting syntax written by John Gruber, with the following underlying design goal:</p>
+<a href="https://daringfireball.net/projects/markdown/">Markdown</a> support was introduced in Doxygen version 1.8.0.
+It is a plain text formatting syntax written by John Gruber, with the following underlying design goal:
 <blockquote class="doxyBlockQuote">

-<p>The design goal for Markdown's formatting syntax is to make it as readable as possible.
+The design goal for Markdown's formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
-While Markdown's syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown's syntax is the format of plain text email.</p>
+While Markdown's syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown's syntax is the format of plain text email.
 </blockquote>

-<p>In the <a href="#markdown_std">next section</a> the standard Markdown features are briefly discussed.
-The reader is referred to the <a href="https://daringfireball.net/projects/markdown/">Markdown site</a> for more details.</p>
+In the <a href="#markdown_std">next section</a> the standard Markdown features are briefly discussed.
+The reader is referred to the <a href="https://daringfireball.net/projects/markdown/">Markdown site</a> for more details.

-<p>Some enhancements were made, for instance <a href="https://michelf.ca/projects/php-markdown/extra/">PHP Markdown Extra</a>, and <a href="https://github.github.com/github-flavored-markdown/">GitHub flavored Markdown</a>.
-The section <a href="#markdown_extra">Markdown Extensions</a> discusses the extensions that Doxygen supports.</p>
+Some enhancements were made, for instance <a href="https://michelf.ca/projects/php-markdown/extra/">PHP Markdown Extra</a>, and <a href="https://github.github.com/github-flavored-markdown/">GitHub flavored Markdown</a>.
+The section <a href="#markdown_extra">Markdown Extensions</a> discusses the extensions that Doxygen supports.

-<p>Finally section <a href="#markdown_dox">Doxygen specifics</a> discusses some specifics for Doxygen's implementation of the Markdown standard.</p>
+Finally section <a href="#markdown_dox">Doxygen specifics</a> discusses some specifics for Doxygen's implementation of the Markdown standard.

 ## Standard Markdown {#markdown_std}